Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The SBA Debt Relief Program is a temporary program meant to help businesses struggling during the coronavirus outbreak.
+It was started with the first round of stimulus and extended in December 2020 with the second coronavirus aid package.
 It automatically covers interest, principal repayments and fees for most SBA loan programs for six months — including new loans.

 What businesses are eligible for the SBA Debt Relief Program?

 Businesses with the following types of SBA loans are eligible for the SBA Debt Relief Program:

 - 7(a) loans

 - 7(a) small loans

 - Export Express loans

 - International Trade loans